 - 6.2 Opportunities for outdoor recreation and access to open space are important for health and well-being and for a good quality of life.
 North Norfolk had 2,744 ha of public open space in 2006 (North Norfolk Open Space and Recreation Study).
-This comprises a mix of parks, allotments, sports pitches / playing fields, children's play space and other types of open space.
-In 2009/10 two new play and leisure facilities were provided for young people (Wensum Way in Fakenham, and Acorn Road in North Walsham).
-In addition, Core Strategy policies protect existing important open spaces and require that new development over 10 dwellings includes new public open space to meet locally defined targets.
-Much development in recent years has been on small-scale sites but the commencement of development on a number of allocation sites should result in new open space provision in future years.
-It will be important to monitor new provision within the allocations to see if they are delivering the required amount. - 6.3 The amount of non-recreational development on land designated as Open Land Area or Formal Recreation Area has not been monitored this year but can be included in next years report. - 6.4 Green Flag awards recognise well managed parks and open spaces and are a nationally recognised benchmark.
+This comprised of a mix of parks, allotments, sports pitches / playing fields, children's play space and other types of open space.
+Unfortunately, in 2010/11 and 2011/12 no new play and leisure facilities were provided.
+In addition, Core Strategy policies protect existing important open spaces and require that new developments over 10 dwellings include new public open space to meet locally defined targets.
+Much development in recent years has been on small scale sites but the commencement of development on a number of allocation sites should result in new open space provision in future years.
+It will be important to monitor new provision within the allocations to see if they are delivering the required amount. - 6.3 The amount of non-recreational development on land designated as Open Land Area or Formal Recreation Area has not been monitored this year but may be included in future reports. - 6.4 Green Flag awards recognise well managed parks and open spaces and are a nationally recognised benchmark.
 Holt Country Park is the only area in North Norfolk to be awarded the Green Flag award and it has been received every year since 2005.
-The Corporate Plan sets a target of achieving 60% of eligible open spaces managed to Green Flag standard and the Council is applying for it at Sadlers Wood in North Walsham in 2010/2011. - 6.5 Blue Flag awards are an internationally recognised standard signifying that certain criteria regarding water quality, environmental management, safety and services and environmental education are met.
-Cromer, Sheringham and Sea Palling beaches were awarded Blue Flags in 2010.
-Sheringham was re-awarded it after losing it in 2009 but Mundesley lost it as it did not pass the water quality test.
-Water quality is tested every week during the summer season and the aim is to re-gain Mundesley's Blue Flag status next year.
-The Council is also seeking Blue Flag accreditation at East Runton.
+The Corporate Plan sets a target of achieving 60% of eligible open spaces managed to Green Flag standard. - 6.5 Blue Flag awards are an internationally recognised standard signifying that certain criteria regarding water quality, environmental management, safety and services and environmental education are met.
+Water quality is tested every week during the summer season.
+Cromer, Sea Palling and Sheringham beaches were awarded Blue Flags in 2011.
+In 2011/12, Mundesley was also awarded Blue Flag status, bringing the total number of beaches with Blue Flag status up to 4.